peter279k/tw_core_ig_validator/README.md

 - It's the offline for [Taiwan Core IG validator](https://twcore.mohw.gov.tw/ig/twcore) Docker image.
 - The Taiwan Core IG includes [CI Build](https://twcore.mohw.gov.tw/ig/twcore) and [MOHW](https://twcore.mohw.gov.tw/ig/twcore).

+- The Docker image with the specific TW Core IG version and OpenJDK 11 is available on the [Docker hub](https://hub.docker.com/repository/docker/peter279k/tw_core_ig_validator_11).
+- The Docker image with the specific TW Core IG version and OpenJDK 17 is available on the [Docker hub](https://hub.docker.com/repository/docker/peter279k/tw_core_ig_validator_17).

 # Usage

 - If you prefer the JDK 11 with the TW Core IG 0.2.2 version, please run the following command: